hyprsoftcorp/IoTCoreAppUpdates/README.md

 By default the app update service runs on the IoT device under the 'NT AUTHORITY\SYSTEM' user context and has full rights/access to the operating and file systems.
 This means that the processes the service invokes after an update also run under the same unrestricted user context. **This can be a security risk!
 Use at your own risk!**

 ### Administrative Website Credentials
-Credentials can be provided in two ways.
+Credentials to log into the administrative website can be provided in two ways.
 Both require adding Azure App Service settings.
 #### Azure App Service
 Setting Name | Example Value
 --- | ---